ni/nimble/packages/nimble-components/src/spinner/specs/README.md

     -   String attribute controlling size of the component
     -   Backed by an enum `SpinnerSize` with values `small` (16x16), `medium` (32x32), `large` (64x64)
     -   If omitted, the default is `medium` (32x32)
+    -   (Open Issue) If omitted, custom `width` and `height` can be set on the `nimble-spinner` and the animating elements will scale to that size
--   `appearance-variant`
+-   `theme-variant`
     -   default (undefined): Standard appearance (light/dark/color themes)
-    -   `alternate`: Alternate appearance/color, for the color theme only
+    -   `prominent`: Alternate appearance/color, for the color theme only
-    -   Backed by enum `SpinnerAppearanceVariant`
+    -   Backed by enum `SpinnerThemeVariant`

 Methods, Events, CSS Classes, CSS Custom Properties: None